 It's never too late to make a life change.
 You may have seen a movie called, "Cousin, Cousine," where one of the protagonists changed careers every three years, on schedule.
 To some people this idea sounds great!
 For your situation it sound like you have many great ideas; however, you may have a lot of research and talking to do.

-The General Studies post-bac pre-med program at Columbia is a good place to start.
+The General Studies department at your school is a good place to start.
 Consider making an appointment with an admissions counselor and with an academic dean.
 How about talking to some students in the program?
 Perhaps talk with them regarding your financial options.
 You can always ask about other programs, and what is the best way for you to achieve your goal.
 It's probably best to not let one person totally encourage or discourage you; talk to many people and get a cacophony of ideas.
 Follow through and further investigate all ideas that sound reasonable.
-You may also want to check out the Public Health school options.

 Have you ever taken time off from school?
 It sounds like you went straight from college to grad school.
 You might want to think about working, or traveling, or just living in the non-academic world before engaging in the commitment of medical school.
 As a graduate student, you must still have an academic advisor.
 If you like her/him, why not discuss this with her/him also?
 If you don't particularly like the person assigned to you, consider requesting or making arrangements for a different advisor.
 You may also want to consider meeting with a career or personal counselor.
 Having someone not tied to the specific situation with whom to talk may help you explore your options and develop some priorities and direction.